AkhilSinghRana/NavigateAgent/README.md

 This task is episodic, and the condition to solve the environment is, to collect an average score of +13 or more, over 100 consecutive episodes.

+You can learn more about the environment from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation)

 ### Setup Instructions:
 #### Requirements